Many thanks to the following individuals who have posted reviews:

 I found this book to be a compelling read.

-And while Giselle was suffering with little or sometimes no food and had to grub in fields by night to rescue little potatoes left behind by the harvesters, and to sweep up flour dust in a mill to get supplies for home-made bread on wood-starved cook stoves, we “suffered” rationaing.
+And while Giselle was suffering from little or sometimes no food and had to grub in fields by night to rescue little potatoes left behind by the harvesters, and to sweep up flour dust in a mill to get supplies for home-made bread on wood-starved cookstoves, we “suffered” rationing.
 Looking back, we might have thought of rationing as deprivation, but we never suffered without food, even if Mother sent us kids out to collect spring dandelion leaves for salads, etc.